 This is not a comprehensive history of the online skeptic, as it doesn’t include many complex interactions with groups such as the feminist, queer and international skeptics, but it attempts to paint an origin story, one that the skeptic movement seems to so sorely lack, based on the difficulty of researching this project.
 Nowadays, I think the skeptic movement is a largely dying movement.
 It’s nowhere near as popular or influential as it was 5 years ago, especially after other people started to counter and move their audience away from their content.
 However, it is not dead.
 Rather, it has embedded itself and its discussions into the modern day, slowly revealing their underlying politics.
 “Debunkings” such as the Grievances Studies affair and the book Cynical Theories proves this.
 The movement has evolved into a transparently and openly anti-leftist affair.

 But why, despite its colorful history, are so many of the skeptics so unaware of it?
 Is it because they are too busy debunking history to try to bring forward a new future?
 Or is it because they are trying to conceal history from themselves, lest they face the material reality that it conceives?
-Or, perhaps, is it because it makes them unaware of the material conditions that drive their largely patriarchical white space?
+Or, perhaps, is it because it makes them unaware of the material conditions that drive their largely patriarchal white space?

 Sources: